kristerw/spirv-tools/doc/API_reference.md

   containing the module's global instructions.</dd>

   <dt><code>functions</code></dt>
-  <dd>A list of the functions within this module.</dd>
+  <dd>A list of the functions in this module.</dd>
 </dl>

 ###class ir.Function
 ####ir.Function – Methods
 <dl>
   <dt><code>append_basic_block(basic_block)</code></dt>
-  <dd>Insert basic block <code>basic_block</code> at the end of the function.</dd>
+  <dd>Insert basic block <code>basic_block</code> at the end of the
+  function.</dd>

   <dt><code>append_parameter(inst)</code></dt>
-  <dd>Insert the <code>OpFunctionParameter</code> <code>inst</code> at the end of the function's parameter list.</dd>
+  <dd>Insert the <code>OpFunctionParameter</code> instruction <code>inst</code>
+  at the end of the function's parameter list.</dd>

   <dt><code>destroy()</code></dt>
   <dd><p>
   Destroy this function.
   </p><p>
-  This removes the function from the module (if it is attached to a module), and destroys all basic blocks and instructions used in the function.
+  This removes the function from the module (if it is attached to a module), and destroys the function's basic blocks and instructions.
   </p><p>
   The function must not be used after it is destroyed.
   </p></dd>

   <dt><code>dump(stream=sys.stdout)</code></dt>
-  <dd><p>Write a debug dump of the function to stream.
+  <dd><p>Write a debug dump of the function to <code>stream</code>.
   </p><p>
-  The format of the dump is similar to the high level assembly syntax used by <code>read_il</code> and <code>write_il</code>.
+  The format of the dump is similar to the high level assembly syntax used by
+  <code>read_il</code> and <code>write_il</code>.
   </p></dd>

   <dt><code>insert_basic_block_after(basic_block, insert_pos_basic_block)</code></dt>
-  <dd>Insert basic block <code>basic_block</code> after the basic_block <code>insert_pos_basic_block</code>.</dd>
+  <dd>Insert basic block <code>basic_block</code> after the basic block
+  <code>insert_pos_basic_block</code>.</dd>

   <dt><code>insert_basic_block_before(basic_block, insert_pos_basic_block)</code></dt>
-  <dd>Insert basic block <code>basic_block</code> before the basic_block <code>insert_pos_basic_block</code>.</dd>
+  <dd>Insert basic block <code>basic_block</code> before the basic block
+  <code>insert_pos_basic_block</code>.</dd>

   <dt><code>instructions()</code></dt>
   <dd><p>
   Iterator for iterating over the function's instructions in the order they are located in the SPIR-V binary.
   </p><p>
-  It is allowed to insert or remove instructions while iterating over the function, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
+  It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p><p>
   It is not allowed to insert/remove basic blocks while iterating over the instructions.
   </p></dd>

   <dt><code>instructions_reversed()</code></dt>
   <dd><p>
   Iterator for iterating over the function's instructions in reverse order.
   </p><p>
-  It is allowed to insert or remove instructions while iterating over the function, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
+  It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p><p>
   It is not allowed to insert/remove basic blocks while iterating over the instructions.
   </p></dd>

   <dt><code>prepend_basic_block(basic_block)</code></dt>
-  <dd>Insert basic block <code>basic_block</code> at the top of the function.</dd>
+  <dd>Insert basic block <code>basic_block</code> at the top of the
+  function.</dd>

   <dt><code>remove()</code></dt>
   <dd>Remove this function from the module.</dd>